Vi369/projectset1/README.md

 # projectset1
-This all minor projects to my learning process.
+This all javascript minor projects to my learning process.